Chart Color Schemes

 Durack features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.7% of all households, including 30.4% couples with children, 20.9% couples without children, and 13.2% single parent families.
+Family households account for 65.7% of all households, consisting of 30.4% couples with children, 20.9% couples without children, and 13.2% single parent families.
 Non-family households make up the remaining 34.3%, with lone person households at 30.7% and group households comprising 3.4% of the total.
 The median household size is 2.6 people, which is smaller than the Greater Brisbane average of 2.8.

 Frequently Asked Questions - Households